qingkaishi/canary/bench/README.md

 --------------------
 * aget

-AGET is a multithreaded HTTP -for now- download accelerator.
+AGET is a multithreaded HTTP download accelerator.

 * bbuf